 Data clustering is a process of organizing large amounts of data into groups or themes based on their relationships.
 Many UX research books suggest that, in order to make data-informed design decisions, UX practitioners should always cluster qualitative and quantitative data sources.
 Data clustering works well for experienced researchers, but it can create a trap for people who recently started in the field of UX research.
-Many beginners make false clusters when they analyze data, and tend to see patterns even when there aren’t any.
+Many beginners make false clusters when they analyze data and tend to see patterns even when there aren’t any.
 In many cases, the root of this problem is because the sample size is too small.
-A small sample size makes it harder to understand whether the user behavior is typical for larger segments of users, increasing the risk of an incorrect assumption.
+A small sample size makes it harder to understand whether the user behavior is typical for larger user segments, increasing the risk of an incorrect assumption.
 Only when you have a sufficient sample size can you cluster data and suggest data-informed changes.

 8. Framing effect

 People react differently to the same information depending on how it’s worded.
 The framing effect is especially noticeable when we ask questions: “Do you enjoy this feature?” is an example of a leading question that frames the answer around the word “enjoy.”
 By asking this question, a person is likely to think about only the positive parts of the product experience.
 Avoid asking leading questions at all costs.
 The question “What do you think about this [product/feature/design/]?” works much better because it allows the user to think outside one particular part of the experience (either positive or negative) and focus on their genuine opinion of the product instead.

 The Nielsen Norman Group (NNGroup) shares an interesting example of how the framing effect influences UX practitioners.
 According to the NNGroup, UX practitioners obtained usability testing findings and were asked a simple question: “Should a search function be redesigned based on usability testing findings?”
 The task results were communicated in two different ways, with half the group receiving the information in the first way, and the other half receiving the information in the second way: